Reading time: 3 minutes

 Why and how can you buy anything but not everything you want?

 When planning your finances, the goal should neither be just getting by month by month, nor saving every penny you have without ever buying something you want.
 The goal is to keep it balanced and get the most out of the money you make.
-Last week we talked about setting up emergency savings, you can catch up on it here.
+Last week we talked about setting up emergency savings.
 In this post, you will learn the importance of putting a number on the things you want and how to save consistently to buy what you want.

 Prioritize: You can buy anything, but not everything you want